markovmx/dwl/README.md

 # dwl

-dwl is a Python script designed to download photos from vk.com social network either from community walls or from saved photos of a user.
+Python script designed to download photos from vk.com social network either from community walls or from saved photos of a user.

 ## Installation